flutter/website/src/docs/resources/faq.md

 ### How does Flutter run my code on Android? {#run-android}

-The engine's C and C++ codes are compiled with Android's NDK.
+The engine's C and C++ code are compiled with Android's NDK.
 The Dart code (both the SDK's and yours) are ahead-of-time (AOT) compiled into native, ARM, and x86 libraries.
 Those libraries are included in a "runner"